devsbranch/sms-survey-dashboard/README.md

 make build
 make permissions
 make web
-# Wait a few seconds for the DB to start before to do the next command
+# Wait a few seconds for the DB to start before to running the next command
 make migrate
 make collectstatic
 ```

+At this point the project should be up and running at http://127.0.0.1:8009

 If you need backups, put btsync keys in these files.
 If you don't need backups,
 you can let the default content.